Lakesh-Sahu/QKart_Automation/README.md

    `./gradlew test --tests "qkart.testcases.TestClassName"`

 📋 Test Configuration
-- TestNG configuration can be managed via the testng.xml file for grouping, method, class, package, suite, cross browser or parallel execution.
+- TestNG configuration can be managed via the testng.xml file for grouping, method, class, package, suite, specific browser or parallel execution.

 📝 Report
 - Report is managed by ExtentReports and stored in the extent_reports/ directory.
-- Each assertion and page includes pass, fail, skip, warning information for troubleshooting and traceability.
+- Each assertion and method includes pass, fail, skip, warning information for troubleshooting and traceability.

 📝 Logs
 - Log output is managed by Log4j and stored in the logs/ directory.